Gadsden Purchase: Army control

 The residents of the area gained full US citizenship and slowly assimilated into American life over the next half-century.
 The principal threat to the peace and security of settlers and travelers in the area was raids by Apache Indians.
 The US Army took control of the purchase lands in 1854 but not until 1856 were troops stationed in the troubled region.
 In June 1857 it established Fort Buchanan south of the Gila at the head of the Sonoita Creek Valley.
-The fort protected the area until it was evacuated and destroyed in July 1861.
+The fort protected the area until it was officially abandoned in 1861, and destroyed in 1865.
 The new stability brought miners and ranchers.
-By the late 1850s mining camps and military posts had not only transformed the Arizona countryside; they had also generated new trade linkages to the state of Sonora, Mexico.
+By the late 1850s mining camps and military posts had not only transformed the Arizona countryside; they had also generated new trade links to the state of Sonora, Mexico.
 Magdalena, Sonora, became a supply center for Tubac; wheat from nearby Cucurpe fed the troops at Fort Buchanan; and the town of Santa Cruz sustained the Mowry mines, just miles to the north.

 Civil War

 In 1861, during the American Civil War, the Confederate States of America formed the Confederate Territory of Arizona, including in the new territory mainly areas acquired by the Gadsden Purchase.
 In 1863, using a north-to-south dividing line, the Union created its own Arizona Territory out of the western half of the New Mexico Territory.
-The new American Arizona Territory also included most of the lands acquired in the Gadsden Purchase.
+The new American Arizona Territory also included most of the land acquired in the Gadsden Purchase.
 This territory would be admitted into the Union as the State of Arizona on February 14, 1912, the last area of the Lower 48 States to receive statehood.